MainulDip/AndroidDevStudy/android-navigation-fundamentals.md

 ### Fragment Creation:
 Like activity, each fragment will consist of two files, an XML file + a Kotlin class to display data and handle user interactions.

+With app selected in the Project Navigator, add the following fragments (File > New > Fragment > Fragment (Blank)), select name for the fragment (layout name will be generated automatically) and both a class and layout file should be generated for each.
 ### Navigational Components: